-LEMMO Integrated Cancer & Care Centre is proud to introduce new equipment involving an innovative laser technology.
+LEMMO Integrated Cancer & Care Centre is proud to introduce an innovative laser technology for patients.

 The biochemical reaction involving the photo-sensitizer medicine, light, and oxygen along with the complex and dynamic effects of this process within the body is called Photo Dynamic Therapy (PDT).